Best Rewards Credit Cards for 2019

 You'll need to spend between $3,800 and $7,600 annually to break even on the annual fee.
 Otherwise, if you're not a big spender, the card may not benefit you beyond year one.

 Best No Annual Fee Travel Rewards Credit Card: BankAmericard Travel Rewards Credit Card

 All your purchases earn 1.5 miles per dollar, regardless of the spending category.
 And, if you have other accounts with Bank of America, you can increase your rewards.
-Cardholders with an active Bank of America checking or savings account will receive 10 percent customer bonus points on all purchases.
-Bank of America Preferred Rewards clients receive a 25 to 75 percent bonus increase depending on their benefit level.
+Cardholders with an active Bank of America checking or savings account will receive 10% customer bonus points on all purchases.
+Bank of America Preferred Rewards clients receive a 25% to 75% bonus increase depending on their benefit level.

 There are no blackout dates or restrictions on when you can redeem your rewards.
 You have freedom to book your travel on any airline or website and can redeem rewards as a statement credit used toward flights, hotels, vacation packages, cruises, rental cars, or baggage fees.